 Hilda Hewlett (1864-1943)

 Born: Hilda Beatrice Herbert.
-Also known as Mrs Maurice Hewlett; Mrs Grace Bird
+Also known as: Mrs Maurice Hewlett; Mrs Grace Bird

 Sector: Aerospace and Defence

 My knowledge of aviation history is exceedingly poor, so if you had asked me twelve months ago to name the first woman to qualify as a pilot in Britain, I would have said Amy Johnson.
 And I would have been wrong.
 Hilda Hewlett (1864-1943) got her wings in 1911, not five, not ten but eighteen years before Amy.
 And as well as training as a pilot, she opened a flying school and set up a plane manufacturing company that operated between 1912-1920.
-It was not what was expected in the Edwardian era from 40-year old mother-of-two.
+It was not what was expected in the Edwardian era from a 40-year old mother-of-two.

 Hilda Hewlett (1864-1943)